-Status Action Goal this contributes towards Agency responsible Timeframe Monitoring and analysis of signals/triggers/thresholds SIGNALS - give us a heads up about changes Growth in costs to maintain and repair assets Lower level of service (e.g. due to delta growth, river bed aggradation, channel movement) Frequency, number or impacts of flooding events reaching nuisance level (this signal includes residential areas, roads and agricultural land) Movement of active river channel towards high value areas and assets Negative impacts on community wellbeing (e.g. concern and anxiety, increased demand for protection or for doing things differently) Insurance affordability or coverage TRIGGERS - points where review and decisions are made Decision-making cycles (3-year, 10-year, 30-year) Opportunities Significant natural hazard event with unacceptable outcomes THRESHOLDS - unacceptable conditions we are trying to avoid Extended disruption to road access from Queenstown Frequent or severe damaging or disruptive events Loss of amenity and cultural values Lengthy displacement of people following extreme events Withdrawal of maintenance, decline in levels of service and increasing cost of repairs Unaffordable or high-excess insurance premiums or withdrawal of insurance and bank finance 2 Otago Regional Council (Natural Hazards) with input from Queenstown Lakes District Council and external support Periodic (a least every years)
+Monitoring and analysis of signals/triggers/thresholds SIGNALS - give us a heads up about changes Growth in costs to maintain and repair assets.
+Lower level of service (e.g., due to delta growth, riverbed aggradation, channel movement).
+Frequency, number or impacts of flooding events reaching nuisance level (this signal includes residential areas, roads and agricultural land).
+Movement of active river channel towards high value areas and assets Negative impacts on community wellbeing (e.g., concern and anxiety, increased demand for protection or for doing things differently).
+Insurance affordability or coverage TRIGGERS - points where review and decisions are made Decision-making cycles (3-year, 10-year, 30-year) Opportunities Significant natural hazard event with unacceptable outcomes THRESHOLDS - unacceptable conditions we are trying to avoid Extended disruption to road access from Queenstown.
+Frequent or severe damaging or disruptive events.
+Loss of amenity and cultural values.
+Lengthy displacement of people following extreme events.
+Withdrawal of maintenance, decline in levels of service and increasing cost of repairs.
+Unaffordable or high-excess insurance premiums or withdrawal of insurance and bank finance.
+Other signals and triggers may be selected during implementation of the Strategy and development of operational plans.
+2 Otago Regional Council (Natural Hazards) with input from Queenstown Lakes District Council and external support Periodic (at least every 5 years) -- -- --- --- -----------------------------------

-Information gathering and monitoring Status Action Goal this contributes towards Agency responsible Timeframe Communication and reporting of physical environment monitoring Data collection and analysis findings will be communicated to key project partners and stakeholders.
-2 Otago Regional Council (Natural Hazards) 3 yearly updates • A brief environmental monitoring update report will be prepared every 3 years summarising any notable natural hazards event/impacts (e.g. peak flows/lake levels observed) within that time period, and any post-event data collection or analysis completed.
-One-off reporting for One-off standalone event reports may be prepared for any natural hazards events which causes significant impact - summarising event causes, characteristics, effects/impacts, and ORC responses. significant events • Reports will be distributed to key contacts, through existing communication channels (e.g. ORC e-newsletter and project website), and appended to any councillor update reports.
+Informa Information gathering and monitoring Status Action Goal this contributes towards Agency responsible Time frame Data collection and analysis findings will be communicated to key project partners and stakeholders.
+A brief environmental monitoring update report will be prepared every 3 years summarising any notable natural hazards event/impacts (e.g., peak flows/lake levels observed) within that time period, and any post-event data collection or analysis completed.
+One-off standalone event reports may be prepared for any natural hazards events which causes significant impact - summarising event causes, characteristics, effects/impacts, and ORC responses.
+Reports will be distributed to key contacts, through existing communication channels (e.g., ORC e-newsletter and project website), and appended to any councillor update reports.
+2 Otago Regional Council (Natural Hazards) 3 yearly updates One-off reporting for significant events